Special offer

 Face-to-face team meetings

-Although more and more workers are now based at home, having face-to-face meetings can bring a lot of value to the business and positively influence the employee voice.
 Meeting colleagues and leaders face to face builds a different environment, one that is less digitalised and more human.
-It will lead to more openness during the face-to-face meeting but also after it.
+It may lead to more openness during the face-to-face meeting but also afterwards.

 Communication strategies